 Cruise speeds for most light aircraft vary between 70mph to 120mph.
 The Cessna 172 has a cruising speed of 110knots (125mph).
 If you have ever flown in one you would know that it is not at all about the speed in a light aircraft but the convenience and freedom it provides.

 The larger the airplane, the more power its engine can produce which also allows for a faster cruise speed.
 Some light aircraft are designed specifically for a fast cruise to get its occupants from point A to point in the shortest amount of time, whereas some aircraft are designed to be easy to fly and land.

-The landing speed for a light aircraft are usually the same as take off speeds.
+The landing speed for a light aircraft is usually the same as takeoff speed.
 Between as low as 45mph to 80mph.
-Usually a small increment is added on the approach to land speeds to have a margin from the stall speed and also have some extra speed in case of a go around.
+Usually, a small increment is added on the approach to land speeds to have a margin from the stall speed and also have some extra speed in case of a go-around.